Unboxed-Software/solana-course/content/intro-to-anchor.md

 You can read more about the details of each trait [here](https://docs.rs/anchor-lang/latest/anchor_lang/attr.account.html).
 In summary, the `#[account]` attribute enables serialization and deserialization, and implements the discriminator and owner traits for an account.

-The discriminator is an 8 byte unique identifier for an account type and derived from first 8 bytes of the SHA256 of the account’s Rust ident.
+The discriminator is an 8 byte unique identifier for an account type and derived from first 8 bytes of the SHA256 hash of the account type's name.
 When implementing account serialization traits the first 8 bytes are reserved for the account discriminator.

 As a result, any calls to `AccountDeserialize`’s `try_deserialize` will check this discriminator.
 If it doesn’t match, an invalid account was given, and the account deserialization will exit with an error.